29 comments

 4) Does the kilowatts purchased by your customers match the kilowatts that you bulk purchase from Green energy suppliers?

-7. Lisa Johnson
+9. Lisa Johnson says:

 I saw a very brief presentation by Bullfrog Power last night in Vancouver and was left with some similar questions.